bradleyq/ttt/README.md

 ## Phase 2: Graphics Elements
 Work in `graphics` package.
 You will now implement the necessary graphics elments for this project.
 You must be able to draw a grid, X, O, and win/lose/tie messages.
 There are a number of ways to achieve this, but you will be using a modular approach.
 Create an element for each element you want to draw. you will have to create a new class for each of these new elements.
 The details are up to you, but here are some guidelines:
 * The grid element should be able to draw a full grid on a given window regardless of the provided window size.
 Think about what kind of constructor parameters are required to achieve this.
-Hint: `Graphics.drawLine()`
+Method Reference: `Graphics.drawLine()`
 * X and O are very similar.
 Maybe you can add an intermediate class to represent a game marker?
 This is just a matter of readability and code style.
-Hint: `Graphics.drawOval()`, `Graphics.drawLine()`
+Method Reference: `Graphics.drawOval()`, `Graphics.drawLine()`
 * A message box can be achieved very easily once you know which methods to use.
 Some pointers: `Graphics.fillRect()`, `Graphics.setFont()`, `Graphics.drawString()`
 * Draw Xs and Os from the `takeTurn()` method.
 This will be convenient later in the project.

-By the end of this phase, you should be able to:
+By the end of this phase, you should be able to:i
+- Have a GameGraphics instance on the window with a MouseListener
 - Draw both X and O centered wherever you click on the screen
 - Draw a grid of adequate size to fit the window
 - Draw text-boxes